white parka

 ingrian girls

-WE WERE TRYING to escape.
-From what I don’t know.
-It was through some kind of cave system, or tunnel.
-I cannot say if it was man-made or not.
+WE WERE ALL TRYING to escape.
+From what I do not know.
+Some kind of cave system, or tunnel.
+I cannot say if it was made by man or naturally formed.
 What I do remember is that I was surrounded by Ingrian girls.
-Dozens of them, maybe.
-Hundreds.
-There were so many of them, and they were all trying to climb out of the passageway and get out into the cold but welcoming December air.
-I don’t know what their names were, but they seemed to have been of uniform age and appearance.
-They had red curly hair and their skin was milk white.
-They wore black shirts and blue jeans.
-They were beautiful but desperate and very aggressive.
+Dozens of them.
+Hundreds, maybe.
+There were just so many of them, and they were all trying to climb out of that passageway and get out into the cold December air.
+I don’t know what their names were, or what villages they came from, but they looked like sisters and cousins.
+They all had red wavy hair and their skin was milky white.
+Black shirts, blue trousers.
+Beautiful women, but as we all know, Ingrian Girls like to get their way.

-One Ingrian girl climbed up my back and then sort of pushed herself over my head, as if doing some kind of acrobatic trick. and another pushed by my arms.
-There were just so many of them.
-I can’t say anything was really inviting about the thing.
+One of the Ingrian girls climbed up my back and then sort of pushed herself over my head, as if doing an acrobatic trick.
+Another pushed by my arms.
+There were just so many of them, so many of them everywhere.
+They were crawling over everything.
+At one point in my life, I would have filled an Olympic swimming pool with these women and dived right in.
+Now in some kind of fatalistic back slap, I had gotten my wish fulfilled.
 It was a stampede.
-Ingria was the historical name of the territory connecting what is now Estonia with the current Finnish border.
-It covers the swampy area where Peter the Great decided to build his imperial city.
+Ingria, the historical name of the territory connecting what is Estonia with the current Finnish border.
+It once covered the swampy area where Peter the Great decided to build his new imperial city.

-The only hint at civilization in the cave was an old monument that had been built into the walls.
-Words were chiselled into the granite, maybe about the Estonian War of Independence, or perhaps the Finnish Winter War, but I could not read them.
-I only gripped the stone as I pulled myself out into the light.
-A dozen or so Ingrian girls were already standing there looking down at me.
-I remember their curly red hair, the slope of their faces, those haunting blue eyes.
+The only hint at civilization in the cave system was an old monument that had been blasted and cut into the cold, hard walls.
+Words were chiselled into the granite, maybe about the Estonian War of Independence, or perhaps the Finnish Winter War.
+Most likely both.
+I couldn’t read anything in the darkness, but with my fingers, I could trace out the number 1918.
+I gripped the stone as I pulled myself out into the light.
+A dozen or so Ingrian girls were already standing up there looking haughtily down at me.
+I remember the menace of that hair, as if it was on fire and then the fire of the summer sun as it at last laid its fiery hands upon my face.

 kermit